ddremund/PBC-Chicago-Capstone-2015/Capstone/writeup.md

 #### Task 2: Fraud Detection using Spark
 ##### Goal
 The goal of this task is to determine fraudulent credit cards.

-###### Credit cards are determined to be fraudulent if they are used in more than one state as defined by the task.
+Credit cards are determined to be fraudulent if they are used in more than one state as defined by the task.

-We want to be able to visually show these things:
+The goal can be adapted by asking the question:

-1)	Top 20 most fraudulent credit card numbers based on the number of states they were used
+###### Give me the top 20 most fraudulent credit card numbers based on the number of states they were used
-2)	Number of transactions that were fraudulent per states

 ##### New and Existing Cassandra Tables
 Looking at the existing schema, the most pertinent tables to use to satisfy the above queries are the following:
 ```